SpectraXCode/.github/profile/README.md

 -------

-All SpectraXCode code works can be seen on Telegram as [Akira](https://telegram.dog/Akira_News).
+All SpectraXCode works can be seen on Telegram as [Akira](https://telegram.dog/Akira_News).
 Akira project is Telegram based Project which help users to make Telegram bit effective.

 Thanks for being here, don't forget to checkout my projects and if you liked, star 🌟 the projects and follow me.